 but you can call any program you like,

 e.g. view the current image in firefox with

 BSD users: pho should build on *BSD now as of 0.9.6-pre2.
 If it doesn't, please let me know.

 Other changes include major work on scaling modes.
 Double and half size mode now behave differently depending on whether you're in normal or full size mode, and the scaling factor (e.g. half size) is remembered as you go from image to image.

-Warning: I've swapped the meanings of f and F. I found that I use full size mode all the time, whereas I seldom use full screen, and when I do, I use it once at the beginning of a session (e.g. to view a bunch of cartoons scaled up).
-So it makes more sense to have full size on f (easier to type).
+0.9.8 swapped the meanings of f and F. I found that I use full-size mode very frequently, whereas I seldom use full-screen, and when I do, I use it once at the beginning of a session (e.g. to view a bunch of cartoons scaled up).
+So it makes more sense to have full-size on f since it's easier to type.